 - While the chickpeas are cooking, wash the bell peppers.
 Cut them in halves lengthwise and de-seed them.
 Spray the inside of bell peppers with oil and sprinkle some salt and pepper.
 Set them aside.

-- Boil quinoa as per package instructions.
+- Rinse and drain quinoa.
+Boil quinoa as per package instructions.

 - Crispy and nicely toasted chickpeas.